 For all classes, children should put their AGE ONLY on exhibition tickets.
 This will allow the judges to make suitable allowances.

-Entries in the children’s classes will be judged on originality and, where appropriate, novel or unusual use
+Entries in the children’s classes will be judged on originality and, where appropriate, novel or unusual use of material.

 PLEASE READ THE SCHEDULE!
 THIS IS TO ENSURE THIS IS TO ENSURE THAT NONE OF YOUR